snimu/blog/contents/modded-nanogpt-valembs/article.md

 ## Removing value embeddings

 If adding value embeddings helps performance per time-step, then removing them should hurt them.
-Nevertheless, my [investigations on different learned scalars in modded-nanogpt](https://snimu.github.io/2025/08/11/modded-nanogpt-lambdas.html) led me to suspect that it should be possible to remove value-embeddings, especially in the early layers where their effects are strongly suppressed, which would of course speed up the runtime because it would avoid some computation (though only a small amount).
+Nevertheless, my [investigations on different learned scalars in modded-nanogpt](https://snimu.github.io/2025/08/11/modded-nanogpt-lambdas.html) led me to wrongly suspect that it should be possible to remove value-embeddings, especially in the early layers where their effects are strongly suppressed, which would of course speed up the runtime because it would avoid some computation (though only a small amount).

 So, for the sake of completeness, here are the results of those experiments as well, starting with the removal of single value embeddings: